How To Build Content Clusters Without Keyword Cannibalization

 Identify Core Topics and Subtopics

-Now let’s build your topic clusters.
+Now let’s build your content clusters.
 Begin by identifying your brand’s area of expertise — the core services and products customers are interested in.
 A real estate agency could create topic clusters around buying homes, selling homes, and real estate investment, for example.

 If you performed a content audit, slot existing pieces of content into the appropriate cluster.
 Make sure it meets quality standards and integrate the pieces into your cluster using internal links.